uasal/uasal_development_guide/source/testing_strategy.rst

    Continuous Integration and Testing workflow

-2. A physical ground-copy hardware unit enables hardware testing and validation of a flight-like observation sequence with a telescope simulator and ground-segment simulator, as well as troubleshooting of mission operations.
+2. A functionally complete ground hardware unit enables software and hardware testing and validation of flight-like observation sequences with a telescope simulator and ground-segment simulator, as well as troubleshooting of mission operations.

+The ground system will have all the components of the flight system, presenting the same interfaces, such that the same software will be run on both systems without modification.